Gullfaxi171/photosphere/README.md

 * Stopping rotation while clicking
 * Restarting rotation 5 secs after releasing the mouse
 * Less deformations with a more meshes (but need better computer)
+* Autoresize the scope while resizing the window

 You can try my work here : http://cluny.gullfaxi.fr